aws-samples/sagemaker-custom-project-templates/sm-project-tf-gitlab/README.md

 10. This terraform execution will return the follow outputs.
 Make a note of these outputs.
     - IAM Instance Profile for the CommandRunner Utility.
     - S3 Bucket Name.
-    - Secrets Manager Secret Name which has the GitLab Secrets.
+    - Secrets Manager Secrets which has the GitLab token, credentials and IAM access keys.
     - Service Catalog Product Name.
     - CloudWatch Log Group Name.

-### Step 6: Create the Amazon SageMaker Project inside the SageMaker Studio.
+### Step 5: Create the Amazon SageMaker Project inside the SageMaker Studio.

 1. Open SageMaker Studio and sign in to your user profile.
 2. Choose the SageMaker __components and registries__ icon on the left, and choose the __Create project__ button.